spatialstatisticsupna/bigDM/README.md

 <!-- badges: end -->

-Scalable Bayesian disease mapping models for high-dimensional data using a divide and conquer approach
+Scalable Bayesian disease mapping models for high-dimensional data using a divide and conquer approach.

 ## Table of contents